hirosystems/docs/clarinet-test-contract.md

 ## Load contracts in a console

-The Clarinet console is an interactive Clarity REPL that runs in-memory.
+The Clarinet console is an interactive Clarity Read, Evaluate, Print, Loop (REPL) console that runs in-memory.
 Any contracts in the current project are automatically loaded into memory.

 ```bash